Learn how to host a blood drive. Patients are counting on you!

 An Added Benefit

-By making blood donation a charity of choice you will also position your organization or business positively to potential employees and customers.
-Many customers and prospective employees are drawn to organizations associated with a cause.
+Versiti is a nonprofit, 501(c)(3) organization.
+By making blood donation your charity of choice, you positively position your organization or business to potential employees, clients and customers.
+Many people are drawn to organizations associated with a cause.
 In fact, 87% say they would switch doing business with one brand in order to work with one that gives back to the community.

 Host a Blood Drive Interest Form